Credit card numbers explained

 You can change your PIN at any UK cashpoint which displays the LINK logo.
 It’s important to pick something that’s easy for you to remember, but not easy for someone else to guess.

 You should change it straight away.
-If you’re ever worried that your account is at risk, you should contact us straight away.
+If you’re ever worried that your account is at risk, you should call us straight away.

 Key points about credit card numbers